dailybruin/the-stack/_posts/2017-04-10-bruinwalk-class-ratings.md

 ---
-title: The 25 best and worst UCLA classes according to students
+title: The 25 best and worst UCLA classes, according to students
-teaser: Bruinwalk data shows the classes you should take – and avoid – to get the best return on your college investment
+teaser: Bruinwalk.com data shows which classes students recommend, and which they warn against
 authors:
   - harrison_liddiard
 key_takeaways:
-  - UCLA classes cost up to $1,230 each for a resident undergrad.
+  - Each resident student pays up to $1,230 for each UCLA undergraduate course.
-  - Students like a professor who can teach well more than they like an easy class.
+  - Students seem to prefer classes with highly-rated professors than those rated easy, according to data from Bruinwalk.com.
-  - Students never hate easy classes, but they find many hard classes worthwhile too.
+  - Students don't assign low overall ratings to easy courses, but do rate some difficult courses favorably overall.
 featured_image:
     url: bruinwalk-class-ratings/featured_image.svg
 og_image: bruinwalk-class-ratings/featured_image.png